-You’re shopping online; you find just the right product at the right price, and you’re tipped into parting with your hard-earned cash by a host of rave reviews.
-We’ve all been there, but how can you know for sure if these reviews are real or fake?
+You’re shopping online; you find just the right product at the right price, and the reviews are almost too good to be true!
+You’ve been persuaded to part with your hard-earned cash, but how can you know for sure if these reviews are real or fake?

 In terms of the question ‘Are fake reviews illegal?’, the short answer is ‘yes’.
-Although posting a fake review, or failing to include negative reviews may not seem like a big deal, purposefully misleading your customers could place you in violation of the 2008 Consumer Protection from Unfair Trading Regulations, resulting in severe punishment.
+Although posting a fake review, or failing to include negative reviews, may not seem like a big deal, purposefully misleading your customers could place you in violation of the Consumer Protection from Unfair Trading Regulations 2008, as well as advertising codes.

 The good news is that the laws around fake reviews don’t just apply to businesses; consumers can also be held to account.
 If you find yourself under fire from unjust feedback (such as a defamatory review from a competitor), here are a few things you can do: